top of page

 Rites of Passage

-Throughout history, cultures worldwide have provided their youth with sacred initiation ceremonies marking the transition from childhood into adulthood.
-This initiation is a rite of passage from one way of being to another.
-This process of initiation helps youth to become aware of their life’s purpose, and awakens them to the special gifts they have that will enable them to contribute to the overall well-being of the world.
-Malidoma Some, an initiated elder of the Dagara tribe of Burkina Faso in West Africa has spoken articulately of the need for healthy rites of passage in the West: “The absence of formal initiation in the West is why young people create their own informal initiations, such as engaging in reckless and dangerous behavior... “ He goes on to say that “Maybe drug addicts and alcoholics are trying to break into a different state of reality, as happens in a true initiation.
+Malidoma Some, an initiated elder of the Dagara tribe of Burkina Faso in West Africa has spoken articulately of the need for healthy rites of passage in the West: “The absence of formal initiation in the West is why young people create their own informal initiations, such as engaging in reckless and dangerous behavior... “ He goes on to say, “Maybe drug addicts and alcoholics are trying to break into a different state of reality, as happens in a true initiation.
 The problem is their initiations never end” (Some, Leslee, Two Worlds, p 6).
-ReTribe provides safe space for youth to go through this vital transformation that they so desperately need, in a healthy, supervised environment.
-Additionally, ReTribe provides these opportunities to the many adults who did not have access to these experiences during their youth.

-Initiation into what Culture?
-The key question today is, what kind of culture are our youth being initiated into?
-Without a tribe or even an extended family in most cases to re-enter, what does it mean for these youth to become adults in a culture of adults that are primarily un-initiated themselves?
 It is the goal of ReTribe to initiate youth into a new culture, one that holds acceptance and sustainability as its primary core values.
 It is a culture where individuals are not divided and classified by geography, race, ethnicity, gender, or spiritual beliefs, and one that lives sustainably in rhythm with the cycles of the earth.

 The Rite of Passage Process

-Our retreats flow with the four basic stages of a rite of passage: separation, preparation, threshold, and re-integration.
+Our retreats flow with the four basic stages of a rite of passage, as defined by Arnold van Gennep:

 Separation